FCSAmerica/angular-fcsa-number/README.md

 # FCSA Number

-An Angular directive that validates numbers and adds commas as thousands separator.
+An Angular directive that validates numbers and adds commas for the thousands separator.

-So when the user enters `1000` into the textbox and tabs out, the value will be formatted to include the thousands separator and will display: `1,000`
+So when the user enters `1000` into a textbox and tabs out, the value will be formatted to include the thousands separator and display: `1,000`

-If an invalid number is entered in the textbox, the textbox will be invalid with the `fcsaNumber` error.
+If an invalid number is entered, the textbox will be invalid with the `fcsaNumber` error.

 ## Installation